0xPolygonMiden/miden-node/store/README.md

 **Parameters**

-This request doesn't have any request parameters.
+This request doesn't have any parameters.

 **Returns**